 Wine is a popular beverage that accompanies and enriches many cuisines, from traditional and straightforward stews to the most contemporary and complex cuisines.
 Wine is often served with dinner or sweet desserts.
 At a restaurant, the wine waiter or sommelier may advise clients to make good food-wine pairings.
 People dining with family at home may use wine guides to help make good combinations of food-wine pairings.
 Wine can also be drunk without the accompaniment of a meal in wine bars or with an assortment of cheeses at a wine or cheese party.
 Wines are also used as a theme for setting up various events such as carnivals around the world.
 For example, the city of Kuopio in Finland is known for its yearly Kuopio Wine festival.
 Wine has also long played a significant role in religious ceremonies.
 Red wine was used to resemble blood by the ancient Egyptians and was used by the Romans in their Bacchanalia.
 Judaism also incorporates the use of red wine in the Kiddush and the Eucharist by Christians.
 Master the wine basics and excite your taste buds by enrolling in this course today!

-Start Course Now What You Will Learn In This Free Course
+What You Will Learn In This Free Course

 View All Learning Outcomes View Less All Alison courses are free to enrol study and complete.
-To successfully complete this course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
-Once you have completed this course, you have the option to acquire an official Diploma, which is a great way to share your achievement with the world.
+To successfully complete this certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
+Once you have completed this certificate course, you have the option to acquire an official certificate, which is a great way to share your achievement with the world.

-Your Alison is:
+Your Alison certificate is:

 - Ideal for sharing with potential employers

-- Include it in your CV, professional social media profiles and job applications.
+- Great for your CV, professional social media profiles and job applications.

 - An indication of your commitment to continuously learn, upskill & achieve high results.